drugilsberg/uniprot_fasta_parser/README.md

                         size of the chunks us
 ```

-Provide as input the downloaded gzipped FASTA file:
+Provide as input the downloaded gzipped FASTA file and convert it to CSV:

 ```sh
 upfp-fasta-to-csv uniprot_sprot.fasta.gz /path/to/file.csv -g